muradtedeev0912-maker/openvibe/README.md

 Any OpenAI-compatible API.
 Verified with:

-- OpenAI: GPT-4o, GPT-4o-mini, o1
+- OpenAI: All Models
-- Anthropic Claude 3.5 Sonnet via proxy
+- Anthropic All Models via proxy
-- Google Gemini 1.5 Pro and Flash
+- Google All Models
-- Groq: Llama 3.3, Mixtral
+- Groq: All Models
-- DeepSeek-V3, DeepSeek-R1
+- DeepSeek: All Models
-- Ollama: Llama, Qwen, Mistral, and other local models
+- Ollama: All local models
-- LM Studio, vLLM, OpenRouter, GitHub Models
+- LM Studio: All

 ## Plan mode